phgamper/markdown_blog/README.md

 4. Copy your `*.md` files on the server (e.g. `public/content/` and provide their location in the `config/config.ini`.
 5. Make sure the server has read and execution access to all linked markdown files.
 6. Share your thoughts and enjoy!

+You should probably exclude .git and .ini files from being served by your web server.
+A full example of a Apache configuration can be found in the `apache.conf` in this repo.

 For detailed information see the [documentation](https://github.com/phgamper/markdown_blog/blob/master/doc.md).